GarvJuneja977/vscode_extension_leetcode/README.md

 ## Usage
 1. Add your icons to the `icons_used` folder.
-2. Update or add new utility functions in the `helper-functions-used` directory.
+2. Update or add new utility functions in the `helper_functions-used` directory.
 3. Modify the logic for the extension in `extension.js`.
 4. Use the `last.py` script to fetch test cases and save them as needed.